viamrobotics/docs/docs/_index.md

 ## Tutorials
-Scuttle based tutorials
+SCUTTLE-based tutorials
 - [Configuring SCUTTLE Rover with a Camera](/tutorials/scuttlebot)
 - [Controlling a SCUTTLE Rover with a Bluetooth Gamepad](/tutorials/scuttle-gamepad)
 - [Detecting Color with the SCUTTLE Rover](/tutorials/color-detection-scuttle)

-Yahboom based tutorials
+Yahboom-based tutorials
 - [Setting up a Yahboom 4WD Rover with a Bluetooth Gamepad](/tutorials/yahboom-rover)

-Simple Raspberry tutorials
+Simple Raspberry Pi tutorials
 - [Making an LED Blink with a Raspberry Pi](/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-using-viam)
 - [Making an LED Blink with a Raspberry Pi and Viam's Python SDK](/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python)